VinayakJha-1/Bengaluru_to_Jharkhand_Migration/README.md

 # Bengaluru_to_Jharkhand_Migration

-The objectives of this study are as follows:
+ Objective:

 1. Consolidate migration data into a standard data pattern
-2. Provide some reasoning behind these patterns to the organization for improved efforts by GOI
+2. Provide some reasoning behind these patterns to the Data Owner PHIA foundation for improved efforts by GOI

-The most important aim of this project was to learning by doing along with generating some data analysis an graphic designs for PHIA foundation (as per their requirement) e.g.
-- Source and destination analysis – category wise worker, tourist, students
-- Gender wise segregation including pregnant women and lactating mothers
-- Female migration – source and destination

 Data Source